julia-actions/setup-julia/README.md

 See [action.yml](action.yml).

-Take a look at [github.com/exercism/julia](https://github.com/exercism/julia/pull/153) for an example, non-package Julia project making use of this action.
+You can find a list of example workflows making use of this action here: [julia-actions/example-workflows](https://github.com/julia-actions/example-workflows).

 ### Basic: